Bromley Palace: History of the site

 The grounds of the palace contained a Holy Well and Oratory dedicated to Saint Blaise and the site became a place of pilgrimage for centuries.

 In 1648, during the English Civil War – and due to an Act of Parliament which ordered the disposal of certain church property – the manor of Bromley was sold to Augustine Skinner.
 The manor house was again returned to the Diocese of Rochester (and its rightful incumbent, Bishop John Warner) in 1660, on the restoration of Charles II.

 In 1669, Bishop Sprat had the existing chapel (which was "wainscotted eight foote high with oake") pulled down and rebuilt (the new chapel was consecrated in 1701), and improvements were made to the grounds of the palace.
 Further additions and improvements were made to the manor by Bishops Francis Atterbury (served 1713–1723) and Joseph Wilcocks (served 1731–1756).
 But by 1774 the palace had fallen into disrepair and Bishop John Thomas ordered it to be pulled down and rebuilt – see illustration.

-In 1845 the palace passed out of the hands of the Bishops of Rochester when it was sold to Coles Child, a wealthy local businessman.
+In 1845 the palace passed out of the hands of the bishops of Rochester when it was sold to Coles Child, a wealthy local businessman.
 He had the house remodelled in 1863 (reputedly by Richard Norman Shaw) and 1903/1920s (reputedly by Ernest Newton).

-The 107th edition of Burkes Peerage, (2003), states the Coles were Lords of the Manor of Bromley, and lived in the Palace.
+The 107th edition of Burkes Peerage, (2003), states the Coles were Lords of the Manor of Bromley, and lived in the palace.
 The actor Sir Coles John Jeremy Child, (1944-2022), was a member of the family.

-In the 1920s it became a girls' finishing school and in 1935 Stockwell College of Education, a teacher training college.
-Extensions were added for this, and again in 1960 when Kent County Council – then the county authority - took control.
+In the 1920s it became a girls' finishing school and in 1935 Stockwell College of Education, a teacher training college when extensions were added.
+During the Second World War (from 1940 to 1945) members of the Stockwell College of Education were temporarily relocated to Watcombe Park, Devon.
+While the Stockwell College were away, the Bishop Otter College, Chichester whose own buildings were requisitioned by the Air Ministry, temporarily moved into Bromley Palace until 1944.

+More extensions were added in 1960 when Kent County Council – then the county authority - took control.
 It became a grade II listed building in 1973.
-The college closed in 1980 and, as part of a wider regeneration scheme to create a new Civic Centre, the London Borough of Bromley moved their headquarters from the town hall to the palace in 1982.
+The college closed in 1980 and, as part of a wider regeneration scheme to create a Civic Centre, the London Borough of Bromley acquired the building in the early 1980s and built a large extension, moving from their town hall into the enlarged complex in 1982.
+The council moved again, relocating to a new Civic Centre at Churchill Court in December 2024.

 A small area of the original parkland survives immediately around the palace.
 It comprises lawns, a lake, belts of mature trees, a boat house, pulhamite rockeries, an ice house (building) and a folly.